Amelia Chan

 This is why the more we can narrow down exactly what we are looking for whenever we practice, the more fruitful our work becomes.
 When we aim for true precision stemming from a first-principles understanding of physical mechanics and neuroscience, we transform our practice from an initial exploration into deep, efficient learning.

-Bow Grip Versus Sword Hold
+Bow Grip Vs Sword Grip

 There are many different opinions about how to hold the bow.
 Some say it’s not even a “hold,” and most certainly not a “grip,” but simply “balancing.”
-To get past the semantics and down to the first principles of what this means, imagine play-fighting with a toy sword.
+To get past the semantics and down to the first principles of what this means, imagine fighting with a sword.
 What makes it possible for you to swing the sword with control, power, and speed?

 If you try gripping your bow like a sword, you’ll immediately feel how you are using what biomechanics calls a power grip.
 You rely on the bigger structures of your body—your upper arm, your core, and even your legs if you need to swing the sword across your body.
 In a power grip, the muscles inside the arches of your hand work together to create a more block-like shape to transfer that larger force into the object.